Refractive Lens Surgery

 Refractive Lens Surgery (RLE), also known as lens replacement surgery or refractive lens exchange, is a procedure where the eye’s natural lens is replaced with an artificial intraocular lens (IOL).
 This corrects common vision problems such as short-sightedness, long-sightedness, astigmatism and presbyopia.

-RLE is typically suited to patients in their early 40s and older, especially those who are not suitable candidates for laser vision correction.
+RLE is typically suited to patients in over 45, especially those who are not suitable candidates for laser vision correction or vision requirements will not be met with laser alone.

 How Does Refractive Lens Surgery Work?